-Today we learned ligand-target interaction and molecular modelling techniques:
+Today we learned molecular modelling techniques and ligand-target interaction:

 - (A) 3D protein structure-based approaches.
 An example with docking can be found in the backup slides. - (B) Ligand-based approaches (similarity search).
 Another example of amphiphilicity can be found in the backup slides.